prasadew/Library_Management_System/README.md

 1. **Admin Access:**
    - Log in with admin credentials to manage all book records and user roles.
 2. **User Access:**
-   - Register as a user to view and search for available books.
+   - Register as a user to view, search for available books & manage all book records .

 ## Contributing
 Contributions are welcome!
 Follow these steps: